dlang-tour/core/public/content/en/basics.md

     *pa = 7; // disallowed

-`static` allows declaring an object that holds state that is is global *for the current thread*.
+`static` allows declaring an object that holds state that is is global for the *current* thread.
 Every thread will get its own `static` object (*TLS - thread local storage*).
 This is different to e.g. C/C++ and Java where `static` indeed means global for the application, entailing synchronization issues with multi-threading.

+## {SourceCode}
+//TODO

 # Functions, part I

-You've seen one function already: `main()` the start point of each D goodness.
-A function may return something - or be declard with a `void` if nothing is returned - and an arbitray number of parameters.
+You've seen one function already: `main()` - the starting point of every D goodness.
+A function may return something - or be declard with `void` if nothing is returned - and an arbitray number of parameters.

     int add(int lhs, int rhs) {